jpdevries/developer-style-guide/README.md

 });
 ```

-For security purposes it is important to send include credentials with the request so that cookies can be sent and received.
+For security purposes it is important to include credentials with the request so that cookies can be sent and received.

 You'll likely need to `POST`, `PUT`, and `DELETE` data to your component's connectors.
 Set the method and body properties of the request options Object like so: